jyjeanne/hornet-nest-locator/README.md

 🇫🇷 **[Version Française](README_FR.md)** | 📖 **[Documentation](docs/)** | 🗺️ **[Roadmap](docs/ROADMAP.md)**

+> **🐝 Created to Help Beekeepers Fight Asian Hornets**
+>
+> Asian hornets (*Vespa velutina*) are devastating predators that destroy honeybee hives, threatening our vital pollinators.
+This tool was specifically developed to help beekeepers locate and eliminate hornet nests before they can decimate bee colonies.
+By tracking hornet flight patterns and calculating nest locations, beekeepers can take targeted action to protect their hives and preserve bee populations.

+**Join the fight to save our bees!** 🐝💛

 ## 🚀 Quick Start

 ### 📥 Download Standalone App (No Python Required)